zshamrock/stonesgame.io/decisions.md

     It is just a personal choice versus maven, to give it a try, and I used it for another projects as well, and found it superior comparing to Maven, and leverage Groovy skills.
-- Alternatives: Maven.
+- *Alternatives*: Maven.
 Again both would do the job well, it is just simply Gradle of being the build tool of mine nowadays.

 ### Testing
 - *Spock*